PTNobel/AutoDiff/README.md

 An automatic differentiation library for Python+NumPy

 ## How To Use
-There are four public elements of the API:
+There are five public elements of the API:

  * `AutoDiff` is a context manager and must be entered with a with statement.
 The `__enter__` method returns a new version of x that must be used to instead of the x passed as a parameter to the `AutoDiff` constructor.